 External oblique muscle

-- origin: outer surface of the shaft of the lower 8 ribs
+- origin: outer surface of the shaft of the lower eight ribs 3

 - insertion: upper aponeurotic fibers to the whole length of the linea alba and extends to the pubic crest and the pectineal line; lower fleshy fibers to the outer lip of the anterior end of the iliac crest

-- innervation: segmental supply by lower 6 thoracic nerves
+- innervation: segmental supply by lower six thoracic nerves and the subcostal nerve

 - action: contributes in forming the anterior abdominal wall and the action is along with the other abdominal wall muscles